wavebreaker-lucas/esg_gp_be/README-DATA.md

 ## Migration from Legacy System

-The platform has migrated from a legacy approach with separate `value` and `text_value` fields to a unified JSON approach.
+The platform has migrated from a legacy approach with separate `value` and `text_value` fields (and previously `data_schema` on the metric) to a unified JSON approach using the `MetricSchemaRegistry`.
 All legacy fields have been removed to enforce a clean data model.